 Why not consider donating money to the Mentoring Scholarship Foundation in honor or memory of someone?
-Watch the video below to see what a difference it can make to mentees attending college.
+Watch the video to the left to see what a difference it can make to mentees attending college.
 Contact Lauren Smith for more information.

 CONNECT WITH US ONLINE